doryiii/dcc/README.md

   up 50-70 bytes, practically limiting the amount of nodes to 150-250 nodes given the avr128db28's 16KB SRAM.
 Future expansion may include external SRAM support
-- The compiler is self-hosting and likely never will be: no AVR code can modify the code area it is currently executing from, and the boot section can only be modified by an external programmer
+- The compiler is not self-hosting and likely never will be: no AVR code can modify the code area it is currently executing from, and the boot section can only be modified by an external programmer

 ## Usage